 1. What kinds of discrimination are against state law in Virginia?

 The Virginia Human Rights Act makes it illegal for an employer to discriminate on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status or disability (physical or mental).

 2. How do I file a discrimination claim in Virginia?

 The Virginia anti-discrimination statute covers some smaller employers not covered by federal law.
-Therefore, if your workplace has between 6 and 14 employees, you should file with the VCHR, as the EEOC enforces federal law which covers only employers with 15 or more employees.
+Therefore, if your workplace has between 6 and 14 employees, you should file with the DHR, as the EEOC enforces federal law which covers only employers with 15 or more employees.
 If your workplace has 15 or more employees, you may file with either agency.

-Council on Human Rights
+Division of Human Rights

 To file a claim with the EEOC, contact your closest local EEOC office below.
 More information about filing a claim with the EEOC can be found at the EEOC Filing a Claim page.

 EEOC has launched an online service that enables individuals who have filed a discrimination charge to check the status of their charge online.
 This service provides a portal to upload and receive documents and communicate with the EEOC, allowing for a faster transmitting period.
 Those who have filed a charge can access information about their charge at their convenience, and allow entities that have been charged to receive the same information on the status of the charge.
 All of the EEOC offices now use the Digital Charge System.
 If you file on or after September 2, 2016, the Online Charge Status System is available for use.
 The system is not available for charges filed prior to this date or for charges filed with EEOC's state and local Fair Employment Practices Agencies.
 The system can be accessed at the EEOC website.
 If you do not have internet or need language assistance, you may call the toll-free number at 1-800-669-4000.
 For additional help, you may also call the toll free number to retrieve the same information provided in the Online Charge Status System.